What is cirrhosis and portal hypertension?

 - Are there any medicines I should avoid taking?

-- Can I drink any alcohol at all?
+- Can I drink any alcohol?

-- If my symptoms get worse, when should I call my doctor?
+- If my symptoms get worse, when should I call the doctor?

 Copyright © American Academy of Family Physicians